The ghosts of forgotten things: A study on size after forgetting: Introduction

 The number of these connections does not tell the difference.
 How closely they hold together the parts across the cut does.
 Even if the links in the first example were $c \rightarrow d_1, \ldots, c \rightarrow d_{100}$ instead of $c \rightarrow d$, the result would be the same.
 What matters is not how many links connect the parts across the cut, but how they do.

 An increase of size gauges the complexity of these connections.
 The first example is easy to cut because its implications are easy to ignore: $c$ may imply $d$, but if $d$ is forgotten this implication is removed and nothing else changes.
-Not the same in the second example: forgetting $x$ does not just remove its implication from $a$, $b$ and $c$; it shifts its burden to the remaining variables.
+The second example is not so easy to cut: forgetting $x$ does not just remove its implication from $a$, $b$ and $c$; it shifts its burden to the remaining variables.

-A size increase suggests that the forgotten variables are closely connected to the remaining one.
+A size increase suggests that the forgotten variables are closely connected to the remaining ones.
 If forgetting is aimed at subdividing knowledge, it would be like the chapter on Spain next to that of Samoa and far away from France in an atlas.
 The natural division is by continents, not initials of the name.
 In general, the natural divisions are by topics, so that things closely connected stay close to each other.
 Forgetting about Samoa when describing Spain is easier than forgetting about France.
 Neglecting some obscure diplomatic relations is more natural than neglecting a bordering country.

 Forgetting may be abstracting~\cite{mart-etal-15}.
 Cold weather increases virus survival, which facilitates virus transmission, which causes flu.
 Forgetting about viruses: cold weather causes flu.
 But forgetting is not always natural as an abstraction.
-A low battery level, a bad UPS unit and a black out cause a laptop not to start; which causes a report not to be completed, a movie not to be watched and a game not to be played.
+A low battery level, a bad UPS unit and a black-out cause a laptop not to start; which causes a report not to be completed, a movie not to be watched and a game not to be played.
 Forgetting about the laptop is a complication more than an abstraction: the three preconditions cause the first effect, they cause the second effect, and they cause the third effect.
-If $x$ is the laptop not starting this is the example in the second figure, where forgetting increases size.
+If $x$ is the laptop not starting, this is the example in the second figure, where forgetting increases size.
 That cold weather causes cold is short, simple, a basic fact of life for most people.
 Brevity is the soul of abstraction.

 In summary, a short formula is preferred for storage and computational reasons.
 The size of the formula after forgetting is important for epistemological reason, to evaluate how natural a partition or abstraction of knowledge is.
 Either way, the question is: how large is a formula after forgetting variables?